- 1. Introduction

 - 7. Training and Awareness

 Not all disabilities can be seen from a person’s outward appearance.
 Hidden disabilities are sometimes also called invisible disabilities and include, for example, mental and physical health problems and developmental disabilities.

-Following their investigation of three complaints against London Councils, the Local Government and Social Care Ombudsman stated local authorities should check their procedures to avoid disadvantaging people with hidden disabilities.
+Following their investigation of a number of complaints, the Local Government and Social Care Ombudsman advised local authorities to check their procedures to avoid disadvantaging people with hidden disabilities.

-In each of the three cases the local authorities did not do enough to help people use their services.
+In the cases Ombudsman investigated the local authorities involved did not do enough to help people use their services.
 This included not making reasonable adjustments to help a woman with autism to repay overpaid housing benefit, and not helping a man with severe dyslexia to deal with parking tickets and permits.

 Whilst this is a Hull City Council policy, the information is relevant to all those working with adults with care and support needs.
 It outlines different types of hidden disabilities and how staff should be aware of and respond to such issues.

 Whilst there is now a better understanding of some of the conditions that constitute hidden disabilities, it is vital that all interactions with adults, including advice, information and assessments, are conducted with hidden disabilities in mind.
 This is to ensure all relevant care and support issues that the adult has are identified, to ensure they receive the appropriate support services relevant to their individual needs.
 This process is vital to ensure they are not discriminated against, as a result of a hidden disability being missed or reasonable adjustments not being made.

 The lists below are not exhaustive; there will be other physical and mental health problems and other conditions that result in hidden disabilities.

 2.1 Mental health